franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 </div></div>

+### Performance Analysis

+The benchmark results show statistically significant performance differences (non-overlapping 95% confidence intervals) between all three approaches.
+The traditional decorator is fastest (13.11 µs), followed by the Ratatui                                  approach (14.11 µs, 7.6% slower), with the flat decorator being slowest
+(15.86 µs, 20.9% slower than traditional).
+However, these microsecond differences are negligible for typical TUI applications.
+The flat decorator's slight performance overhead is a reasonable trade-off for its superior flexibility, maintainability, and ergonomics.

 <div class="center">
 {{ picture(src="garnish_lemon", ext="png", alt="Decorative image of garnish, curl of lemon rind", class="w45") }}

 ## Flat Decorator Pattern

+*Separation of Concerns Simplifies Everything*

 </div>